Cemilcelik11/LLM-Projects/Deepseek_PDF_Chatter/README.md

 # 📄 PDF Chat Assistant

 A conversational AI that answers questions about PDF documents using **deepseek-r1-distill-llama-70b**.
+DeepSeek-R1-Distill-Llama-70B is a  distilled version of the original model DeepSeek-R1, compressed into a 70-billion-parameter architecture based on Meta's Llama framework.
+The distillation process involves training the smaller model to mimic the behavior and reasoning patterns of the larger DeepSeek-R1 model.

 ## 🚀 Features
 - Upload & process PDF documents